 Eligibility for Federal Aid is determined by filing the Free Application for Federal Student Aid (FAFSA) with the Federal Processor.
 You will need to use your FSA ID and password to login.

 Applications for Federal Aid may be filed anytime during the school year; however, the results must be received before the last date of attendance.
 February 1 is the priority deadline.
-Other applications will be processed after all required documents are received (as long as the file is complete before the last date of attendance.)
+Other applications will be processed after all required documents are received (as long as the file is complete before the last date of attendance).
 See the Lee University Catalog for more information.

 Results are typically received within three to five business days after a student submits a completed online FAFSA.

 If you answer No to all the questions in Section D of the FAFSA, then you must report your parent’s information.
 If there are extreme special circumstances then you need to fill out a Special Conditions form and schedule an appointment to meet with the Director of Financial Aid.
 For more information you can view the video tutorial - FAFSA: Determining Your Dependency Status.

 The Department of Education selects approximately one third of the student body to go through the verification process.
 If your FAFSA has been selected for this review, Lee University has the authority to request copies of certain financial documents from you and your parent(s).